mozilla/open-leadership-framework/CONTRIBUTING.md

 ## Ways to Contribute

-You can contribute to this whitepaper in any way that makes sense to you.
+You can contribute to this white paper in any way that makes sense to you.

 ***If you have a lot of experience with GitHub and working open,*** you might clone or fork the paper, send us pull requests to incorporate suggested edits, and/or even create a new version of the paper for your own use.